Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 - Standard

 The Standard tier is offered [free for the first 60 days](https://azure.microsoft.com/en-us/pricing/details/security-center/).

+The subscriptions will need to use the **Standard** tier if you want to detect and see the alerts in the Azure Security Center Alerts page of the dashboard.

 The following picture shows the steps to configure Azure Security Center plan for Azure Subscriptions